George-Elhamy/Galactic-Gatherer/README.md

 ## How to Play

 1. Clone the repository: `git clone https://github.com/George-Elhamy/Galactic-Gatherer.git`
-2. Navigate to the project folder: `cd your-repo`
-3. Compile and run the game: `./cosmic_collector`
+2. Compile and run the game: `./OpenGL2DTemplate.sln`

 ## Controls